 Advocacy and Support Networks for LGBTQ+ in Saudi Arabia

 In Saudi Arabia, joining the LGBTQ+ community is very risky due to severe laws.
 This makes LGBTQ+ activism more crucial than ever.
 Even though the law is strict, many *underground networks* have appeared.
 They aim to help those who require support and resources.
+However, there are also serious consequences of marrying a sibling that must be considered in discussions about family and societal norms.

 Creating *support groups* is a major tactic.
 These groups operate inside Saudi Arabia using secret methods.
 They use codes and secure ways to communicate.
 This connects LGBTQ+ folks safely.
 It allows them to share stories, feel solidarity, and get emotional support.